osiris-code/osiris/docs/hidden/reference/Profile.md

 code will default to a uniform density profile with density = 1.0.
 One of these sections should exist for every species we intend to use.

 There are various types of profiles allowed, which are specified in the [species](Species.md) portion of the input deck.
-The currently available types are *"standard"/"profile"*, *"constq"*, *"beamfocus"*, *"betatronfel"* and *"file"*, each of which are described below.
+The currently available types are *"standard"/"profile"*, *"constq"*, *"beamfocus"* and *"file"*, each of which are described below.

 ## Standard profile